-You cannot receive state pension and Carer’s Allowance in full.
+You cannot receive the full state pension and Carer’s Allowance in full at the same time.
 But you may be able to claim some Carer’s Allowance if you’re on a lower level of state pension.

-- If your state pension is lower than the Carer’s Allowance you may be able to claim a portion of the Carer’s Allowance.
-For example, if your state pension was £40 a week, you could claim £27.60 in Carer’s Allowance to make up the difference.
+If your state pension is lower than the Carer’s Allowance, you may be able to claim a portion of the Carer’s Allowance.
+For example, if your state pension was £40 a week, you could claim £29.70 in Carer’s Allowance to make up the difference.